51Degrees/documentation/src/features/clientsideevidence.md

 Each property may also have some meta-data associated with it in the form of another property or attribute.
-The naming convention of meta-data properties is the related property name with a suffix. e.g.
+The naming convention of meta-data properties is the related property name with a suffix. e.g.,

 ```json
 "device": {